Pre & Post-Surgery Rehabilitation: The Differences and Benefits

 Tom Stith, DPT, OCS states, “I find that pre-surgery strengthening is particularly effective for my Total Knee Replacement and Total Hip Replacement patients.”
 Surgery is often performed because an area is already injured, weak, or inflamed.
 If pre-surgery rehabilitation is not included in the overall treatment plan, this initial weakness will only be amplified after surgery.
 The inclusion of a board-certified orthopedic clinical specialist (OCS) in a pre-surgical strengthening program allows you to strengthen the area so that surgery is more comfortable and recovery begins before surgery.
 In short, overall therapeutic treatment and rehabilitation time is significantly reduced by implementing pre-surgery rehabilitation.

-Muscles, bones, and joints that are in optimal condition from pre-surgery rehabilitation experience less of the inevitable muscle loss and joint stiffness experience after surgery, improving the chances of quicker and less painful post-surgery recovery.
+Muscles, bones, and joints that are in optimal condition from pre-surgery rehabilitation experience less of the inevitable muscle loss and joint stiffness experienced after surgery, improving the chances of quicker and less painful post-surgery recovery.
 A carefully planned exercise routine can reduce inflammation and improve blood circulation to the affected area, consequently improving mobility and reducing pain.
 Pre-surgery rehabilitation can also promote correct movement patterns to minimize post-surgical habits like leaning and uneven weight-bearing.

 Pre-surgery rehabilitation can provide a wide variety of benefits, including: